 SB 232 goes beyond the exemption of the utility tangible personal property tax.
 Real property taxes are also exempt for qualifying projects.
-This means that even current real property tax revenue will be lost.
+This means that even current real property tax revenue will be lost, increasing the amount needed through the P.I.L.O.T. payment to cover the loss for those mills above 22.
+However, for those mills below 22 that are included in the district charge-off, the state will effectively make up that loss with increased state aid.

-If a school district levies a permanent improvement levy, the exemption of property valuation always will cost the district the lost revenue.
+If a school district levies a permanent improvement levy, the exemption of property valuation always will cost the district the lost revenue equal to the levy's rate times the exempted valuation because the state aid formula only addresses current expense levies.
+In the case of a bond levy, the debt service requirements govern how much tax the levy charges.
 Exempt property means that the bond rate will be somewhat higher than it otherwise would have been.
 (Bond levies for schools work exactly the same as bond levies approved in other kinds of local governments.)
 Emergency school levies function very much like bond levies.
 The school district has authority to levy a constant dollar amount for up to 10 years.
 Exemptions shrink the base from which that dollar amount must come.
 Therefore, the tax rate on all remaining taxable property must be somewhat higher than it otherwise would be to charge the authorized amount.
+Complicating matters further, current law provides for a "transition guarantee" for school districts such that they receive almost as much revenue from the state as they received in the preceding year.
+In FY 2010 and FY 2011, the guarantee provides 99% and 98%, respectively, of the preceding year's state revenue.
+Presumably, some similar form of guarantee will continue in future years.